-- Melt butter in a medium/large saute pan.
-Add apples, onions, ginger, cinnamon salt and 1 tbsp fresh sage.
+- Melt butter in a large sauté pan over medium-high heat.
+Add apples, onions, ginger, cinnamon, salt and fresh sage.
 Cook, stirring occasionally, until the apples and onions are softened and slightly caramelized, about 10-15 minutes.

 - Unfold each sheet of puff pastry.
-Cut each sheet into 9, 3×3" squares.
+Cut each sheet into 9, 3x3" squares.
 Place onto the prepared baking sheets, spacing out slightly.
 Brush each square with the whisked egg.

-- Place about 1 tbsp of the apple and cheddar filling in the middle of each square.
-Top each square with remaining 1/2 cup of cheese.
+- Place about 1 tablespoon of the apple and cheddar filling in the middle of each square.
+Top each square with remaining ½ cup of cheese.
 Bake for about 15 minutes or until pastry is golden and cheese is bubbly.

-- While puff pastry is still hot, drizzle with salted maple and sprinkle with remaining sage.
+- While puff pastry is still hot, drizzle with salted maple and sprinkle with chopped sage leaves.

 - Serve warm or at room temperature.